MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/windows-11-changes.md

 ## Updated server certificate validation behavior in Windows 11

 In previous Windows releases, including Windows 10, the server certificate validation logic varied between EAP methods.
-In Windows 11 we have adjusted all EAP methods to behave in a consistent and predictable way, which is also consistent with the WPA3-Enterprise specification.
+In Windows 11, we've adjusted all EAP methods to behave in a consistent and predictable way, which is also consistent with the WPA3-Enterprise specification.
 This new behavior applies to any EAP authentication using the first party EAP methods that ship with Windows, including Wi-Fi, Ethernet, and VPN scenarios.

-Windows will trust the server certificate if one of the following conditions are met:
+Windows will trust the server certificate if one of the following conditions is met:

 - The server certificate thumbprint has been added to the profile.
   > [!NOTE]
   > If the user is connecting without a pre-configured profile or if user prompts for server validation are enabled in the profile, the thumbprint will automatically be added to the profile if the user accepts the server through the UI prompt.
 - All of the following conditions are met:
   1. The server certificate chain is trusted by the machine or user.
-      - This is based on the root certificate being present in the machine or user trusted root store, depending on the OneX [authMode](/windows/win32/nativewifi/onexschema-authmode-onex-element).
+      - This trust is based on the root certificate being present in the machine or user trusted root store, depending on the OneX [authMode](/windows/win32/nativewifi/onexschema-authmode-onex-element).
   1. The trusted root certificate thumbprint has been added to the profile.
   1. If server name validation is enabled (recommended), the name matches what is specified in the profile.
-      - See [Server validation](network-access.md#server-validation) for more information about configuring server name validation in the profile.
+      - For more information, see [Server validation](network-access.md#server-validation) for more information about configuring server name validation in the profile.

 ### Potential issues upgrading from Windows 10 to Windows 11

 In Windows 10, under certain circumstances, PEAP and EAP-TLS authentications could successfully validate the server based solely on the presence of the trusted root certificate in the Windows trusted root store.
-If you observe that an EAP authentication is consistently failing after upgrading to Windows 11, please check the WLAN, LAN or VPN profiles to ensure they adhere to the new requirements for the behavior described above.
+If you observe that an EAP authentication is consistently failing after upgrading to Windows 11, check the WLAN, LAN or VPN profiles to ensure they adhere to the new requirements for the behavior described above.

 In most cases, specifying the trusted root certificate thumbprint in the profile is enough to address the issue, assuming the root certificate is already present in the trusted root store.

 Another thing to note is that server name matching is case sensitive in Windows 11 version 21H2 (build number 22000).
-This was adjusted back to be case in-sensitive in Windows 11 version 22H2 (build number 22621).
-If you are using server name validation, please ensure that the name specified in the profile matches the server name exactly or upgrade to Windows 11 version 22H2 or later.
+The server name matching was adjusted back to be case in-sensitive in Windows 11 version 22H2 (build number 22621).
+If you're using server name validation, ensure that the name specified in the profile matches the server name exactly or upgrade to Windows 11 version 22H2 or later.

 ## TLS 1.3